jitpack/jitpack.io/PRIVATE.md

 ## Self hosted git

-You can also use JitPack with a self-hosted Git server like GitLab.
+You can also use JitPack with a self-hosted Git server like GitLab or GitHub Enterprise.
 In that case, go to your user page and enter:

  - Git server: https://gitlab.yourcompany.com
  - Token: Personal Access Token (if using private repositories)